RossPatterson/CMS-370-BREXX/README.md

 Pre-built releases of VM/370 CMS bREXX are available at the [Releases](https://github.com/RossPatterson/CMS-370-releases) page at that same GitHub repository.
-You can download the release ZIPfile and install it without having to compile anything.
+You can download the release ZIP file and install it without having to compile anything.

 # Installation